Jason Ratcliff: Crew member

-He began his career in racing working on mini Sprint Cars in Texas, before he was hired for his first job in NASCAR in 1995, Sadler Brothers Racing, based in Nashville, Tennessee.
+Ratcliff began his career in racing working on mini Sprint Cars in Texas, before he was hired for his first job in NASCAR in 1995, Sadler Brothers Racing, based in Nashville, Tennessee.
 While at SBR, he was a mechanic and rear tire changer for drivers Chuck Bown and Gary Bradberry in the Busch Series.
 He worked there for only two years before joining at Columbia, Tennessee-based LAR Motorsports as a chief mechanic for Casey Atwood and Jeff Purvis during the 1997 and 1998 seasons.

 1999–2004: Brewco Motorsports

 In 1999, Ratcliff got his first crew chiefing job.
 He moved from LAR to Brewco Motorsports to become the crew chief for rookie Casey Atwood.
 After working as the crew chief for him two years, Atwood moved to the Cup Series with Evernham Motorsports, and was replaced by Jamie McMurray, who became Ratcliff's new driver.
 During the 2003 and 2004 seasons, he became the crew chief for David Green.
 While together they won three races, achieved 11 top-fives, 21 top-10s and two pole positions, which resulted in a second place in the final standings, 14 points behind Brian Vickers.
 By the end of their relationship, they scored seven wins and seven pole positions.